 Citations and Appeals

 Yes!
 On the back of the citation you received, you will find how to access the appeals process.
 The appeals process must be submitted online within 10 business days of receiving the citation, and you will generally hear back within a few business days on your appeal outcome.
 If your first appeal is denied, you do have the option to submit a second level appeal that will be reviewed by an appeals committee.
 The appeals committee consists of individuals from many different departments on campus, and they review and discuss all appeals individually.
-If the appeals committee denies the appeal, it can be sent to the 97th District Court in Houghton.

 You may pay your citation with cash or check at the Cashier's office located in the Student Services office on the first floor of the Administration Building.
 They are open Monday-Friday from 8AM till 5PM during the school year, and 8AM till 4PM during the summer.